 The BROWSe button is only displayed on screen views that can actually be browsed.
 These are the full Chart Screen and the full Alarm Status Screen.
 The user can choose to browse RAM (Random Access Memory) which is the screen trace data, or File, in which case a file menu will be presented so that the user can choose a file from the disk.
+The BROWS button also allows the user to SEARCH historic data either by TIME or VALUE, as well as COMPRESS data in time.

-Pressing the BROWS button puts a freeze on real time display and allows the user to scroll back in time to browse through data that has effectively dropped off the screen or has been recorded previously, even on another machine.
+Pressing the BROWS button puts a freeze on real time display and allows the user to scroll back in time to browse through historical data that has passed off the screen or has been recorded previously, even on another machine.
 The actual Chart Screen browse buffer is dependent on the memory options installed, the number of traces being displayed and the effective chart speed.
 With the standard buffer, a chart speed of one inch per hour with four traces active, it is possible to browse back around 140 hours (51⁄2 days).
-The user may choose to browse files on the disk rather than the current memory buffer provided the unit is not in the record mode.
+The user may choose to browse files on the disk rather than the current memory buffer even though the unit is currently recording.
+The user can then browse files that had been recorded earlier, or may even browse the file that is currently being recorded.
 Once the data has been recorded to disk, it is possible to use the file browser or the PC and the companion software to view data as far back as the start of recording, irrespective of how long that may be, within the constraints of disk capacity.